dfelinto/blender-manual/manual/materials/assigning_a_material.rst

    List of available materials

-.. admonition:: Searching for Materials
+.. tip:: Searching for Materials
-   :class: nicetip

    The search field at the bottom of the material list allows you to search the names in the list.
 For example, by entering "wood" all existent materials are filtered so that only materials containing "wood" are displayed in the list.